François de La Rochefoucauld, 8th Duke of La Rochefoucauld

 François XIII de La Rochefoucauld, 8th Duke of La Rochefoucauld (8 September 1765 – 3 September 1848) was a French aristocrat and writer.

 Early life

 De La Rochefoucauld was born on 8 September 1765 in Paris. was the heir and eldest son of François Alexandre Frédéric, duc de la Rochefoucauld-Liancourt and the former Félicité de Lannion.
 Among his siblings were Alexandre, comte de La Rochefoucauld, who married Adélaïde de Pyvart de Chastullé (a San Domingo heiress allied to the Beauharnais family), and Frédéric Gaëtan de La Rochefoucauld, Marquis of Liancourt.

 Career

 Among his works are Mélanges sur l’Angleterre (a travel memoir) and Souvenirs du 10 Aoȗt 1792 et de l’Armée de Bourbon.
 The former has twice been translated into English: first in 1933 as A Frenchman in England, 1784 (translated by S.C.
-Roberts); and subsequently as A Frenchman's Year in Suffolk, 1784 (translated by Norman Scarfe).
+Roberts); and subsequently in 1988 as A Frenchman's Year in Suffolk, 1784 (edited and translated by Norman Scarfe).
+Norman Scarfe produced two further books about François and his brother Alexandre's travels in Britain, Innocent Espionage: The La Rochefoucauld Brothers' Tour of England in 1785 (1995) and To the Highlands in 1786: The Inquisitive Journey of a Young French Aristocrat (2001).